 You may also just marinade it for at least 6 hours but I find that curing it overnight brings out a certain tanginess that is usually associated with tapa.
 And that is exactly how I prefer it, tangy with some hint of sweetness.
 Serve it with spicy vinegar and I am sure nothing wakes up the senses better than this!

-- 300g beef sirloin, cut into thin slices
+- 1/2 pounds beef sirloin - - cut into thin slices

 - Using a mallet or any blunt object, pound each cut of meat until meat is flattened to about a quarter inch thick.